JiHyeonYu/CR-Fuzz/confirmed_issues.md

 that correspond to previously reported vulnerabilities or public issues.
-The correspondence is established based on similarities in externally observable symptoms, triggering input characteristics, and testing setup conditions such as device model, firmware lineage, and communication protocol, and related factors.
+The correspondence is established based on similarities in externally observable symptoms, triggering input characteristics, and testing setup conditions such as device model, firmware lineage, communication protocol, and related factors.

 | Crash ID | Target Device | Public Identifier / Reference |
 |----------|---------------|-------------------------------|